Sal47506/final_project/README.md

 You can choose to work on **matching** or **correlation clustering**.

-Algorithm: Bipartite Greedy matching using canonical edges (smaller vertices come first in priority)
+Algorithm 1: Bipartite Greedy matching (smaller vertices come first in priority) Algorithm 2: Alon-Babai-Itai MIS Algorithm (Paper here: https://web.math.princeton.edu/~nalon/PDFS/Publications2/A%20fast%20and%20simple%20randomized%20parallel%20algorithm%20for%20the%20maximal%20independent%20set%20problem.pdf)

 ## Matching